KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 ![](../images/validation_layer_test.png)

 If everything is working you shouldn't see any warning or error messages.
-Going forward you may want to increase the minimum log level to `info` using `RUST_LOG` to reduce the verbosity of the logs unless you are trying to debug an error.
+Going forward you will probably want to increase the minimum log level to `info` using `RUST_LOG` to reduce the verbosity of the logs unless you are trying to debug an error.

 ## Configuration